Cognigy/Documentation/docs/en/docs/ai/flow-nodes/code/code.md

 ## IntelliSense in the Code Node
 <div class="divider"></div>

 The Code Node offers a comprehensive IntelliSense feature.
-This feature provides auto-complete suggestions for various objects, making coding more efficient and reducing the likelihood of errors.
+This feature provides auto-complete suggestions for various objects and actions, making coding more efficient and reducing the likelihood of errors.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/3c5a246-Screen_Shot_008.PNG" width="100%" />